Horatio Sharpe: Return to England

-He returned to England to attend to family matters in 1773 and remained there until his death in 1790.
-In the Maryland Confiscation Act of 1780, Horatio Sharpe is specifically mentioned by name.
+He returned to England to attend to family matters in 1773 and remained there until he died in 1790.
+Horatio Sharpe is named explicitly in the Maryland Confiscation Act of 1780.
 He was encouraged by the new state of Maryland to return from England to Maryland and reclaim his lands.
 Barring that, he was permitted to sell or dispose of all his Maryland properties.
 Sharpe sold or gave his Maryland properties to his long-time secretary, John Ridout, who had stayed in Maryland during the Revolutionary War to protect his former employer's property.

 Sir Robert Eden, 1st Baronet (1741–1784) was the last Royal Governor of Maryland.
 He followed Horatio Sharpe as governor in 1769.

 Death

-Sharpe died on November 9, 1790 in Hampstead in London.
+Sharpe died on November 9, 1790, in Hampstead in London.

 Legacy

-In 1763, Sharpsburg, Maryland was named in honor of Sharpe by his friend and the town's founder, Joseph Chapline.
+In 1763, Sharpsburg, Maryland, was named in honor of Sharpe by his friend and the town's founder, Joseph Chapline.